 The Portugal Golden Visa is an attractive residency by investment program, inviting qualifying applicants to invest in the nation in exchange for legal residency.
 The Golden Visa Portugal qualified investment fund is simply a route investors can take to acquire the Portugal Golden Visa (aka residency permit).

-From 2022, Portugal Golden Visa changes will kick in, with the Portugal Golden Visa qualified investment fund option increasing to €500K.
+Thanks to recent Portugal Golden Visa changes, the Portugal Golden Visa qualified investment fund option now costs €500K.

 For more information, consult our detailed guide on Investment Funds Golden Visa.